Invariant theory for non-reductive actions: extensions of Hilbert and Schwarz theorems: Smooth invariants and the role of compactness

+\begin{itemize} \item \textbf{Non-Hausdorff orbit space topology:} The failure of orbit separation (Proposition~\ref{prop:separation}) implies that the quotient space $\mathbb{R}^{1,1}/\Gamma$ is non-Hausdorff.
+In Schwarz’s original framework, the orbit space is required to be a well-behaved (stratified) object where smooth invariants can be uniquely identified.
+In the Lorentzian case, the existence of distinct orbits whose closures intersect in the manifold topology prevents the quotient from inheriting a standard smooth or even Hausdorff structure. \end{itemize}

-These obstructions collectively demonstrate that the Schwarz Theorem, in its full generality, is not adaptable to discrete Lorentz groups.
-The non-compactness of \( \Gamma \) introduces fundamental geometric and analytic challenges that cannot be overcome within the classical framework.
+These obstructions collectively demonstrate that the correspondence between algebraic and smooth invariants is fundamentally linked to the compactness of the group.
+The transition to the Lorentzian setting introduces pathologies that preclude any direct application of the classical Schwarz framework.